Welcome to the Bee Meadow School Health Office

 PRESCHOOL IMMUNIZATIONS REQUIRED FOR SCHOOL ATTENDANCE

-- 4 doses of DTaP (diptheria, tetanus & acellular pertussis)
+- 4 doses of DTaP (diphtheria, tetanus & acellular pertussis)

 - 3 doses of Polio vaccine

-- 1 dose HIB vaccine given on or after the first birthday
+- 1 dose of HIB vaccine given on or after the 1st birthday

-- 1 dose Pneumococcal given on or after the first birthday
+- 1 dose of Pneumococcal given on or after the 1st birthday

-- 1 MMR (measles/mumps/rubella) given on or after the first birthday
+- 1 dose of MMR (measles/mumps/rubella) given on or after the 1st birthday

-- 1 Varicella (chickenpox vaccine) given on or after the first birthday
+- 1 dose of Varicella (chickenpox vaccine) given on or after the 1st birthday

 KINDERGARTEN IMMUNIZATIONS REQUIRED FOR SCHOOL ATTENDANCE

-- 2 doses of MMR with one dose given on or after the first birthday
+- 2 doses of MMR with one dose given on or after the 1st birthday

-- 1 dose of Varicella given on or after the first birthday
+- 1 dose of Varicella given on or after the 1st birthday

 FIFTH GRADE PARENTS